-Every Wednesday we send out the Girl Scout Weekly Connection.
-It lets you know important information as well as new activities and opportunities for you and your Girl Scouts.
+The Girl Scout Weekly Connection is a newsletter that GSMIDTN sends out every Wednesday to inform you of upcoming programming, as well any updates or important information specific to Girl Scouts of Middle Tennessee.
 When you register as an adult, you are automatically signed up for these newsletters.